NAIBA Authors: How To Promote Yourself

 If I want a bookstore to stock my book, what terms can I expect?

-If you're distributing the book yourself, most bookstores will ask about consignment.
+If you're distributing the book yourself, some bookstores offer a consignment program.
+Check the store's website to see if they have a consignment policy listed.
 You have a much greater chance of having your book stocked if you agree to leave copies on consignment.
-Some stores have consignment forms, but it's good to bring your own.
 If your book is print-on-demand only, keep in mind that bookstores won't order many because POD books can't be returned.
 A 60-40 split on the sale of the book is common (you get 60 percent), but some stores have different policies.
 Also, you will probably be asked to check back with the store about sales, usually in 3-6 months.

 How do I propose a reading/signing to a bookstore?